Two Meal Tuesdays- Black Garlic Love

-I was starting to get worried until a chef friend of mine reminded me of a small local grocery store call Swamp Rabbit Cafe & Grocery who had a bunch in stock!
-This stuff is really hard to find and I paid for it dearly, but got some other great local produce and herbs there while I was at it.
-I wanted to make the most out of the garlic I bought by creating two recipes, a homemade black garlic pesto and a black garlic & mushroom risotto.
+I was starting to get worried until a chef friend of mine reminded me of a small local grocery store called Swamp Rabbit Cafe & Grocery who had a bunch in stock!
+This stuff is really hard to find and I paid for it dearly but got some other great local produce and herbs there while I was at it.
+I wanted to make the most out of the garlic I bought by creating two recipes, homemade black garlic pesto, and a black garlic & mushroom risotto.

 Black Garlic Pesto w/Pasta, Spinach & Sausages